bigbanonos/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: The BigBanonos Club
+title: The Park Slope Book Club
 image: /img/home-jumbotron.jpg
-heading: The BigBanonos Club
+heading: The Park Slope Book Club
-subheading: 'a Park Slope, Brooklyn-based Arts Community'
+subheading: A Brooklyn-Based Art Community in Park Slope
 mainpitch:
-  title: Why Join BB.C?
+  title: How To Join
   description: >-
-    BigBanonos is an NYC media-based community hub for enthusiasts who enjoy discussing and debating the best in current music, articles, & news.
-    BigBanonos Club Membership includes free Feedly, Audible, & Spotify subscriptions, and half birthday prizes.
+    Joining the club is free to the public!
+Membership, Audible Subscriptions, Events, and Books are fully funded by the and the Park Slope Book Club (PSBC) organizers.
+To join, simply send us a message.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  The Park Slope Book Club meets regularly.
+Check out our Calendar for upcoming events at the Grand Army Plaza Library, Barnes & Noble on 7th Avenue, Pino's Pizza, The Park Slope Library, and Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png